lvlsgroup/afripods-light-test/README.md

 The landing pages should be shown when the user clicks on a list item.

+## Submission
+Zip the repository containing your solution and submit it via email to the recruiter that contacted you.

 ### Metadata
 #### List items
 A podcast item needs to have: